raktim00/DevOps_Home_Work/README.md

 ### 8. Lastly one work in git :

  * You have to configure the git commit command for your 'dev' branch.
-Using this we gonna achieve two thing as soon as we commit 1.
-As soon as we commit 'git push' will automatically happen, 2.
-Remotely our git bash gonna trigger the Developer Job in Jenkins.
+Using this we gonna achieve two thing as soon as we commit :
+   1. As soon as we commit 'git push' will automatically happen.
+   2. Remotely our git bash gonna trigger the Developer Job in Jenkins.

  For that go inside you `.git/hooks` folder and follow the below command to create the post-commit file.

 ![Post_commit](Screenshots/post-commit.png)